MaxMenenberg/MaxMenenberg.github.io/_posts/2022-12-2-Genshin-Artifact-SubStat-Optimization.md

 $17 \times 0.078 = 1.326 \rightarrow CRIT\;DMG +132.6\% $

 with the total Crit Rate = 90.7% and Crit Dmg = 182.6%, and with a total ATK% bonus of 87.2%.
 As a sanity check I wrote a python program that did a brute force search through all possible combinations of different sub-stat rolls for the simplified damage formula.
+As hoped, the program returns the same result as the solution from Lagrange multipliers.

 ~~~python
 import numpy as np